-QuickSilver Scientific’s hemp oil is designed to be absorbed intraorally or sublingually, so it can enter your bloodstream and start working more quickly.
+QuickSilver Scientific’s products are designed to be absorbed intraorally or sublingually, so the dose should quickly enter your bloodstream and start taking effect in a matter of minutes.
 The company recommends holding the dose in your mouth for 30 seconds before swallowing it for optimal intraoral uptake.

 You can buy QuickSilver Scientific’s nanoemulsified hemp extracts and formulations from their official website.